Learn about the benefits of SIP Trunking and its implementation

 Call Detail Records

-Call Data Records (CDR) is a useful feature, that gives helpful insights.
+Call Data Records (CDR) are a useful feature that gives insights.
 It allows tracking of business call history in a certain time frame.
-With SIP trunk they can be analyzed almost instantaneously instead of having to wait for the phone bill at the end of the month.
+With SIP trunk, they can be analyzed almost instantaneously instead of waiting for the phone bill at the end of the month.

 HD Call Quality

-VoIP calls are crystal clear due to the possibility of SIP integration with protocols for the efficient exchange of media data, such as RTP (Real-time Transport Protocol).
-Fast network connection speed and bandwidth ensure excellent call quality.
+VoIP calls are crystal clear due to the possibility of SIP integration with protocols for efficiently exchanging media data, such as RTP (Real-time Transport Protocol).
+A fast network connection speed and bandwidth ensure excellent call quality.

 Automated fail-over Routing

-In case of an emergency (ex. internet or power outage), the disaster recovery option will protect the communications flow.
+In an emergency (ex., Internet or power outage), the disaster recovery option will protect the communications flow.
 If the main communication channels are down, they could be redirected automatically.
-The incoming calls will be routed to other secure locations like mobile devices or home phone lines
+The incoming calls will be routed to other secure locations like mobile devices or home phone lines.

 SIP Trunking services provide personalization of incoming and outgoing calls.
 The caller ID can be changed for additional exposure, branding, or identification.